mattvenn/eagle-circuit-designs/shrimp/README.md

 # Parts and building

 After your board arrives, here's a BOM (bill of materials) if your part numbers match the ones I used in the schematic above. http://bit.ly/shrimp-pcb-bom

+And here's a page that shows what each component looks like (Thanks Cefn at shrimping.it): http://shrimping.it/blog/shrimp-pcb-parts/

 # Even More links